-Team Training Center: Located in a wooded area adjacent to the Blount Recreational Sports Complex, this Challenge Course facility includes a variety of both high and low elements that are used to facilitate groups through initiative games and team building exercises.
+Team Training Center: Located in a wooded area adjacent to the Blount Recreational Sports Complex, this Challenge Course facility includes a variety of low elements that are used to facilitate groups through initiative games and team building exercises.
+The 50-foot Alpine Tower provides a variety of high element challenges.
 Numerous campus and community groups complete courses that can be individually tailored to meet the specific objectives of their organization.
-In the summer of 2006, the fifty-foot Alpine Tower was added, which provides a variety of high element challenges.

-Frisbee Golf Course: The only eighteen-hole Frisbee Disc Golf Course in the UNC system is located adjacent to the ECU Baseball/Softball field complex, off of Charles Boulevard.
+Frisbee Golf Course: The eighteen-hole Frisbee Disc Golf Course is located adjacent to the ECU Baseball/Softball field complex, off of Charles Boulevard.
 No reservations are needed to use the course.
 Frisbee discs may be checked out from the customer services desk at the Student Recreation Center.

-North Recreational Complex: In spring 2006, a groundbreaking was conducted for the Phase I development of a 129-acre multi-sport field complex and park, which is anticipated to be completed by spring 2008.
+North Recreational Complex: In fall 2008, Phase I of a I29-acre multi-sport field complex and park, will open for use.
 Phase I includes development of approximately sixty-five acres to include eight lighted multi-sport activity fields, a six acre lake, field house and separate maintenance facility, roads and parking, and suitable landscaping.

-Wellness Center: Opened in spring 2007, the Wellness Center is available to all students, faculty, and staff free of charge.
+Wellness Center: The Wellness Center is available to all students, faculty, and staff free of charge, and is located on the second floor of the Student Recreation Center.
 Operated by Campus Wellness Education Leaders (CWELs), the center offers materials to check out, such as books and videos, free health screenings, educational packets, nutrition diet analysis and more.